philbishop/virtual-nvr/README.md

 ## Installation

 ### Raspberry Pi OS Requirements
-The software requires a 64bit version of bullseye, preferably running on a Pi 4
+The software requires a 64bit version of bullseye, preferably running on a Pi 4 but has also been tested on 3B+

 ### Linux OS Requirement
 This software requires an Intel 64bit processor to run.